 A midnight snack is a great idea but a handful of potato chips or gummy worms is not going to do the trick.
 You need foods that are high in good fats and healthy protein.
-Whether it’s a bowl of stew or a small batch of chicken wings – the proteins in these foods will stimulate a neurotransmitter in your brain called orexin that regulates arousal, wakefulness and appetite.
-(Back in 2007, there was actual talks about orexin being used in Nasal spray to prevent sleep.)
+Whether it’s a bowl of stew or a small batch of chicken wings – the proteins in these foods will stimulate a neurotransmitter in your brain called orexin that regulates arousal, wakefulness, and appetite.
+(Back in 2007, there were actual talks about orexin being used in Nasal spray to prevent sleep.)

 There’s a reason why the CEO of Apple Tim Cook eats proteins bars all day.

 For the past few months, I’ve been practicing meditation before bed to get my brain off the hustle.
 In doing so, I’ve improved my ability to be conscious of my breathing.
 Most people don’t realize that deep breathing raises blood oxygen levels which slows your heart rate, lowers blood pressure and ultimately aids mental energy.
-The goal is to breath so deeply that your stomach rises with air and not your chest.
+The goal is to breathe so deeply that your stomach rises with air and not your chest.
 If you can do that a few times, your brain will be equipped with the energy it needs for a burst of hustle.

 I’m a big advocate of a program called f.lux because it helps you transition from laptop to bed.
 It reduces the bright light on your devices to help your eyes transition from high exposure to low exposure when your eyes are closed.
 Studies have shown that exposure to bright light can reduce sleepiness and increase alertness.
 So if you’re trying to stay awake, turn off f.lux and turn on the lights in your office!